cortezdev99/hello-flask/readme.md

 Made a Flask SQLAlchemy Dependency -- Documention -- http://flask-sqlalchemy.pocoo.org/2.3/
 Made a Flask Marshmallow Dependency -- Documention -- http://flask-marshmallow.readthedocs.io/en/latest/
-Made a Marshmallow SQLAlchemy Dependency -- Documention -- Marshmallow-SQLAlchemy Documentation
+Made a Marshmallow SQLAlchemy Dependency -- Documention -- http://flask-marshmallow.readthedocs.io/en/latest/

 ### Create Database
 - If you need to create a database.
 Hop into a python repl and run the following commands.